trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/debugging-your-contracts.md

 This command will remove a watch expression, based on the following syntax: `-:<expression>`.

-### (?) list existing watch expressions
+### (?) list existing watch expressions and breakpoints

-This command will display a list all the current watch expressions.
+This command will display a list of all the current watch expressions and breakpoints.

 ### (v) display variables